Referential communication in heterogeneous communities of pre-trained visual deep networks: Related work

 \section{Related work}

-\paragraph{Deep net emergent communication} While there is a long tradition of work on communication emergence in communities of generic computational agents \cite<e.g.,>{Cangelosi:Parisi:2002,Christiansen:Kirby:2003,Wagner:etal:2003,Nolfi:Mirolli:2010,Steels:2012}, there has recently been interest in the specific topic of \textit{deep-net-based} emergent communication, in the hope of developing a protocol for autonomous information exchange between modern deep neural networks \cite{Lazaridou:Baroni:2020}.
+\paragraph{Deep net emergent communication} While there is a long tradition of work on communication emergence in communities of generic computational agents \cite[e.g.,][]{Cangelosi:Parisi:2002,Christiansen:Kirby:2003,Wagner:etal:2003,Nolfi:Mirolli:2010,Steels:2012}, there has recently been interest in the specific topic of \textit{deep-net-based} emergent communication, with the aim to develop a protocol for autonomous information exchange between modern deep neural networks \citep{Lazaridou:Baroni:2020}.

-Since the ability to \textit{refer to} a specific object in a shared environment is seen as one of the core building blocks of communication, many studies in this area have focused on the \textit{referential game} setup, where a \textit{sender} network must correctly point out a \textit{target} object, among a set of candidates, to a \textit{receiver} network \cite<e.g.,>{Lazaridou:etal:2017,Havrylov:Titov:2017,Dessi:etal:2021}.
+Since the ability to refer to a specific object in a shared environment is seen as one of the core building blocks of communication, many studies in this area have focused on the \textit{referential game} setup, where a sender network must send a message to a receiver network to help it discriminate a target object among a set of candidates \cite[e.g.,][]{Lazaridou:etal:2017,Havrylov:Titov:2017,Dessi:etal:2021}.

 Inspired by human language, most work focusing on the referential game has been exploring a \textit{discrete} communication setup in which the sender produces a symbol or a sequence of symbols.
-On the other hand, a continuous channel is often preferred in scenarios where agents have to tackle navigation-like tasks in environments featuring relatively few distinct referents \cite<e.g.,>{Foerster:etal:2016,Sukhbaatar:etal:2016,Tieleman:etal:2018,Kim:etal:2019,Singh:etal:2019}. \citeA{Carmeli:et:al} have very recently shown that continuous communication outperforms discrete communication in the context of the referential game, and we further extend this result here.
+On the other hand, a continuous channel is often preferred in scenarios where agents have to tackle navigation-like tasks in environments featuring relatively few distinct referents \cite[e.g.,][]{Foerster:etal:2016,Sukhbaatar:etal:2016,Tieleman:etal:2018,Kim:etal:2019,Singh:etal:2019}. \citet{Carmeli:et:al} have recently shown that continuous communication outperforms discrete communication in the context of the referential game.
+As discrete communication imposes a non-differentiable bottleneck requiring special optimization techniques, we focus on the more natural continuous setup.
+We do however explore alternatives involving a discrete channel in Appendix \ref{appendix:disc}.